Solved problems for Newton-Raphson method.

 x1=x0-f(x0)/f'(x0)=0-(-2/1)=+2.00.

-It is better to make the calculation by using an excel sheet this includes a starting point with a selected value followed by a column that represents the function value f(x) and another new column for the value of f'(x), a column for the numerator which I f(x), and the denominator which is ‘(x), then a column for numerator/ denominator.
+It is better to calculate using an Excel sheet.
+This sheet includes a starting point with a selected value followed by a column that represents the function value f(x), another new column for the value of f'(x), a column for the numerator, which I f(x), and the denominator, which is ‘(x), and then a column for the numerator/ denominator.

 This is a useful link for a numerical analysis calculator.